SaraNageeb/meta-frontend/README.md

 ### 7: Principles of UI/UX Design
 Learn the fundamentals of User Experience (UX) research and design, such as how UX insights relate to design decisions and how accessibility affects users.
 You will get a brief tour in modern User Interface (UI) design, learning the basics of Figma, and understanding the importance of micro interactions.

 ### 8 Front-End Developer Capstone
 The Capstone project enables you to demonstrate multiple skills from the Certificate by solving an authentic real-world problems.
 This course will test your knowledge and understanding, and provide you with a platform to show off your new abilities in front-end web development using React.

-On completion of the Capstone project, you’ll have a job-ready portfolio that you can show to recruiters, demonstrate during interviews and impress potential future employers.

 ### 9: Coding Interview Preparation
 The final course in this program will help prepare you for the unique aspects of a coding job interview, with approaches to problem solving, computer science foundations and soft skills needed to land the job.